boots-edu/textbook/source/text/4-classes/clone.md

 console.log(rect, rect2);
 ```

-For the polygon class, things are a little trickier.
-The class contains an array of references to Point.
-If we use the spread operator to create a new array, we will only get a **_shallow copy_** and the individual points will reference the same Point objects as the original Polygon.
+For the `Polygon` class, things are a little trickier.
+The class contains an array of references to `Point`.
+If we use the spread operator to create a new array, we will only get a **_shallow copy_** and the individual points will reference the same `Point` objects as the original `Polygon`.
 We will need to iterate through the array and clone the objects individually to create a new **_deep copy_** of the array to use in our cloned object.

 ```typescript
 import { Color, Point } from "ch5/drawing3";